fahadahdal/HomeDeport_QA_Challenge/README.md

 How to Run?
 - If "Test Explorer" is not already open then open from top Menu: Test > Windows > Test Explorer
 - Under "Test Explorer", right click on "DataDrivenFramework > Run Selected Tests".
 After that Automated Test will start executing.
+- You might feel that the Automated test running little slow becasue I have added some waits in the code so you can see exactly which options I am selecting for this test (In actual test automation, we I will not provide any waits in code)

 Reporting:
 - Once Automated Test will be completed, the reporting will be open automatically Test status and logs.